-Non-statutory deadlines specifically listed in the Program Calendar may be extended for good cause by the Executive Director for a period of not more than five (5) business days provided that the Applicant has, in writing, requested an extension prior to the date of the original deadline.
-Extensions relating to Administrative Deficiency deadlines may only be extended if documentation needed to resolve the item is needed from a Third Party.
+Non-statutory deadlines specifically listed in the Program Calendar may be extended by the Executive Director for a period of not more than five (5) business days provided that the Applicant has, in writing, requested an extension prior to the date of the original deadline and has established to the reasonable satisfaction of the Executive Director that there is good cause for the extension.
+Except as provided for under 10 TAC §1.1 relating to Reasonable Accommodation Requests, extensions relating to Administrative Deficiency deadlines may only be extended if documentation needed to resolve the item is needed from a Third Party.

-Deadline Documentation Required 01/02/2015 Application Acceptance Period Begins.
-01/08/2015 Pre-Application Final Delivery Date (including waiver requests).
-02/27/2015 Full Application Delivery Date (including Quantifiable Community Participation documentation; Environmental Site Assessments (ESAs), Property Condition Assessments (PCAs); Appraisals; Primary Market Area Map; Site Design and Development Feasibility Report; and all Resolutions necessary under §11.3 of this chapter related to Housing De-Concentration Factors).
-04/01/2015 Final Input from Elected Officials Delivery Date (including Resolution for Local Government Support pursuant to §11.9(d)(1) of this chapter and State Representative Input pursuant to §11.9(d)(5) of this chapter (after opportunity to review materially complete Applications)).
-Market Analysis Delivery Date pursuant to §10.205 of this title.
-Site Challenges Delivery Date.
-05/01/2015 Challenges to Neighborhood Organization Opposition Delivery Date.
-05/01/2015 Application Challenges Deadline.
+Deadline Documentation Required 01/04/2016 Application Acceptance Period Begins.
+01/08/2016 Pre-Application Final Delivery Date (including waiver requests).
+03/01/2016 Full Application Delivery Date (including Quantifiable Community Participation documentation; Environmental Site Assessments (ESAs), Property Condition Assessments (PCAs); Appraisals; Primary Market Area Map; Site Design and Development Feasibility Report; all Resolutions necessary under §11.3 of this chapter related to Housing De-Concentration Factors).
+Final Input from Elected Officials Delivery Date (including Resolution for Local Government Support pursuant to §11.9(d)(1) of this chapter and State Representative Input pursuant to §11.9(d)(5) of this chapter).

+Deadline Documentation Required 04/01/2016 Market Analysis Delivery Date pursuant to §10.205 of this title.
 Mid-May Final Scoring Notices Issued for Majority of Applications Considered "Competitive."
-06/12/2015 Deadline for public comment to be included in a summary to the Board at a posted meeting.

-Deadline Documentation Required June Release of Eligible Applications for Consideration for Award in July.
+June Release of Eligible Applications for Consideration for Award in July.
 July Final Awards.
 Mid-August Commitments are Issued.
-11/02/2015 Carryover Documentation Delivery Date.
-07/01/2016 10 Percent Test Documentation Delivery Date.
-12/31/2017 Placement in Service.
+11/01/2016 Carryover Documentation Delivery Date.
+06/30/2017 10 Percent Test Documentation Delivery Date.
+12/31/2018 Placement in Service.
 Five (5) business days after the date on the Deficiency Notice (without incurring point loss) Administrative Deficiency Response Deadline (unless an extension has been granted).

-§11.3.Housing De-Concentration Factors.
+§11.3.
+Housing De-Concentration Factors.